 Research and Ethics Advisor

 Joanne is part of the Fetal Therapy Team at the LUMC in Leiden.
 She is an obstetrician and fetal therapist.
-Her aim is to improve outcome for complicated monochorionic twins and their families.
+Her aim is to improve outcomes for complicated monochorionic twins and their families.
 She has a special interest in perinatal ethics, with her research focusing on fetal therapy and extreme prematurity.

-Heads of Mischief
+Heads of Mischief and Mayhem